 In 2017-18, we funded 32 classroom grants in the amount of $43,310.
 LIST AND DESCRIPTION OF ALL THE GRANTS

 It is not too soon for teachers to think about grant applications for our Fall grants cycle.
 The deadline is Sept.
 30. If you have questions about whether your idea falls within our guidelines, please READ THESE FAQS or contact Beverly Petrie at firstname.lastname@example.org or 651-439-3172.

 GRANT RECIPIENTS, if you received a classroom grant for the 2017-18 school year, please fill out a short questionnaire telling us about the amazing things that happened.
 Thank you!

-An easy application process is necessary for all classroom grants.
-The procedure includes an application form, which must be submitted with the required supplementary materials by a specific deadline.
+An easy online application process is necessary for all classroom grants.
 Applications are evaluated by a review committee composed of community members, ISD 834 teachers and administrators, and representatives from The Partnership Plan.
-The review committee makes a formal recommendation to The Partnership’s Board of Directors for final approval.
+The review committee makes a formal recommendation to The Partnership Plan’s Board of Directors for final approval.
 Grants are awarded to Stillwater Area Public Schools for use in a specific building or granted program, under the guidance of that building’s administrator.
 Grants are not transferable from one building to another.

 The Fall grant cycle is TPP’s primary grant cycle.
 There may also be a Spring Grant cycle, if funds are available.
 The pool of funding for Spring grants is smaller.
 The Spring grant cycle may even be suspended, at the discretion of The Partnership Plan’s board of directors, for budgetary reasons.
 The committee evaluating Spring cycle applications will show preference to applications for projects that must begin early the following fall and/or couldn’t be envisioned during the previous fall’s grant cycle.